bpropelled/Laravel-Notes/Artisan.md

 Artisan is also helpful by having a built in server to deploy a local laravel application, run database migrations, clear application cache.

 ## Getting Help with Artisan Commands
-If you ever need help or looking for an idea of what a command does you can preceed the command with --help in artisan.
+If you ever need help or looking for an idea of what a command does you can precede the command with --help in artisan.
 Example: Need help for make controller commands
     php artisan help make:controller